Andover Pollinator Awareness Project

 For four consecutive years, residents have had an opportunity to visit properties that have pollinator-friendly landscapes.
 Folks were on hand at each address to answer any questions visitors had.
 The tour allows residents to learn how, why and what types of landscapes and plants benefit our pollinators and other wildlife, are aesthetically appealing and help to improve storm-water quality and save groundwater.

 Overall, the tours have been a success!
 We've had hundreds of visitors to the sites and have even involved neighboring communities, including Anoka and Ramsey.
-The next one is scheduled for July 20.
+The next one is scheduled for July 20 from 10 am-2 pm.
+Click HERE for map of this year's tour.

 The following are some upcoming events/activities the group plans on working on: